xod442/dev_sync/README.md

 # dev_sync
-Very simple flask application that assists in rapidly resetting the vLab configurations.
+Very simple flask application that assists in collecting device information from IMC and adding it to ClearPass.

 Installation: